Skip to content

 String storage

 A named, session-owned container of plain strings.
 Created via CreateStringStorageRequest (inline array or file path).
-Consumed by canned-response and human-message-guardrail nodes, which pick or match one string per invocation.
+Consumed by canned-response and regex-guardrail nodes, which pick or match one string per invocation.
 Not embedded, not indexed.
 See the string storage reference.

 Embedded string storage